MAdriaansens/Phylogeny_of_CPA/Step3_Tree_generation/README.md

 **REDStep2.
 Calling RED caldes.**
 **Input **includes the RED tree and the .tsv file generated in REDStep2.
 **Output **is an annotation file where the CPA termini is assigned to a given taxonomic group per taxonomic rank (we have 6 termini (each protein themselves), Subgroup, Group, Subclade, Subfamily, and Clade).
 This can be used as an annotation file alongside the original annotation file.
+Output = Red_informed_clade_20_lg_cat_gamma_RED_interval_{date}.tsv

 **Explainer**
 What the script does is that it looks to find a well-supported clade within the RED-interval (taxonomic rank) (via function: get_subset_inlcuding_terminal()).